shivannis/xandr-docs-public/xandr-docs/articles/monetize/what-is-a-venue.md

 In order to maximize the accuracy of our predictions, all of the inventory on the Xandr platform is entered into groupings of like inventory buckets called venues so that:

 1. Each venue can be expected to similarly impact response rates.
 For example, users visiting the New York Times website from the UK are likely to respond differently to offers than visitors from the US.
 Similarly, users are likely to respond differently to a front page placement on a site compared to one nested several layers deep.
-1. The venue contains enough impressions to allow us to make some determination of performance relatively quickly while still being as
-    a. uniform as possible in terms of the above characteristics.
+1. The venue contains enough impressions to allow us to make some determination of performance relatively quickly while still being as uniform as possible in terms of the above characteristics.

 Venues are groupings used to categorize inventory at a high level.
 There are six different levels of granularity for venues: